I work on early-stage startups. There have been many. Some were sold, some IPO'd, some merged, some failed.

 c.
 Using the UK's first industrial mainframe computer to map 3-D color-space, so that every color could be given a numeric co-ordinate, leading to better color reproducibility worldwide in many industries.

-Projects done at DuPont included:
+Career landmarks at DuPont included:

 a.
 Developing dyeing of para-aramid fibers to open new markets in worker-protection and fire brigades.